linode/docs/docs/tools-reference/linux-system-administration-basics.md

 ## Network Diagnostics

 In this section, we'll review some basic Linux commands that will help you assess and diagnose network problems.
-If you suspect connectivity issues, including output from the relevant commands in your [support ticket](/docs/platform/support) can help our staff diagnose your issue.
+If you suspect connectivity issues, adding the output from the relevant commands to your [support ticket](/docs/platform/support) can help our staff diagnose your issue.
 This is particularly helpful in cases where networking issues are intermittent.

 ### The ping Command